GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    (afterwards tab-completion can be used).

 It is recommended to allow one file extension for GTScript files which can be derived from the CLI command name by shortening it in an intuitive way.
-It is possible to allow multiple extensions, however it is doubtful there are any real benefits to that.
+Since the accepted double extension might cause trouble for some tools or in some environments an additional fallback is acceptable.
+It is possible to allow many more extensions, however the potential confusion outweighs the benefits of being more permissive.

 Enabling all of GTScript without importing from gt4py
 +++++++++++++++++++++++++++++++++++++++++++++++++++++